ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/02-converting-objects-to-indices.md

 ### Compressing a hash code

-Internally, a hash table is an array of a fixed length, say $M$, and each of these $M$ slots represent a bucket which contains some objects.
+Internally, a hash table is an array of a fixed length, say $m$, and each of these $m$ slots represent a bucket which contains some objects.
 The hash function should help us by telling in which bucket we should search for the given object.

 Now, the problem is that the datatypes and objects have no idea how large the internal array is, i.e., which array index they should return.